Pieter Libin <pieter@emweb.be>

 2.1.
 Widgets

 The WWidget class represents a widget, which provides an abstraction of a visual entity.
-The entire user-interface is specified by creating a hierarchical structure of widgets, rooted at WApplication.getRoot().
+The entire user interface is specified by creating a hierarchical structure of widgets, rooted at WApplication.getRoot().
 By reacting to events related to these widgets, you can perform business logic, and manipulate the widget hierarchy to update the user interface.

 2.1.1.
 Layout

 Widgets are layed out (with a few exceptions) following their hierarchical structure.
-You have two main options for lay-out of children within a container.
+You have two main options for the layout of children within a container.
 Either you use a CSS based layout, in which case the CSS style properties of the container and children together determine the result: each child manages its layout with respect to its sibling following a (rather complex) set of rules.
 Alternatively, JWt provides layout managers that may be used for layout.

 CSS layout considers two important categories of layout.
 Text-like widgets (inline) flow with sibling inline widgets in lines, wrapping at the right edge of the parent container.
 In contrast, widgets displayed as a block stack vertically with respect to sibling widgets.
 Block widgets allow more control over their position and size than inline widgets, and may also float to the left or right border of the parent container.

 Layout managers are implemented by classes that derive from WLayout and are used in conjunction with the WContainerWidget class.
-Due to limitations in CSS (and pedantic browser implementations), vertical layout is not possible without JavaScript.

 2.1.2.
 Style

 For visual markup of widgets, the recommended way is to use CSS style sheets.
-These allow the visual look to be defined seperately from the the rest of the application.
+These allow the visual look to be defined separately from the the rest of the application.
 External stylesheets may be loaded using WApplication.useStyleSheet() and the external stylesheet may be manipulated using WApplication.getStyleSheet().

 In the stylesheets, you describe rules that are prefixed by CSS selectors.
 By setting matching style classes for your widgets using WWidget.setStyleClass(), these rules will be applied to your widgets.
 The recommended way for the visual response to events is by changing the style class for the widget.